 Services for NGOs

-NGOs in consultative status with the United Nations Economic and Social Council (ECOSOC) can request annual and temporary accreditation at the UN Office at Geneva.
+NGOs in consultative status with the United Nations Economic and Social Council (ECOSOC) may request annual and temporary accreditation at the UN Office at Geneva.

-Each eligible NGO can request up to 7 annual grounds passes (through 31 December each year) for its representatives, as follows:
+Each NGO can request up to a maximum of 7 annual Grounds passes (through 31 December each year) for its representatives, as follows:

 - Two passes are reserved for the President/Chief Executive Officer and Chief Administrative Officer (same persons in all duty stations).
 Once either of the two are designated and approved in a duty station, the NGO is considered accredited for that year in that duty station.
 Failure to nominate at least one of the two will prevent approval of any request for passes for other representatives;